gridgain/apache-ignite-3/modules/distribution-zones/tech-notes/examples.md

 Implementation notes:
 - We need to clarify the trivial language for zone description from the point of view supported storage profiles.
 Here I just use simple json.
-- Node storage configurations will not be lifted as usual node attributes.
+- Node storage configurations will not be lifted as usual node attributes, but can be lifted as a special internal attributes, suitable only for `storage_profiles` filters.

 # 3. Storage profiles and rework of zone filter 'data_nodes_filter'
 Prerequisites: